A new platform for documentation and tutorials is launching soon.

 Version information ACLs are only available on Nomad 0.7.0 and above.

-The first step to using the vault backend is to mount it.
+The first step to using the Vault secrets engine is to enable it.

-$ vault mount nomad Successfully mounted 'nomad' at 'nomad'!
+$ vault secrets enable nomad Successfully mounted 'nomad' at 'nomad'!

 Optionally, we can configure the lease settings for credentials generated